archi-Doc/BigMachines/README.md

     public static async Task Main(string[] args)
     {
-        var bigMachine = new BigMachine(); // Create a BigMachine instance.
-        ((IBigMachine)bigMachine).Start(ThreadCore.Root); // Launch BigMachine to run machines and change the parent of the BigMachine thread to the application thread.
+        var bigMachine = new BigMachine(); // Create a BigMachine instance. bigMachine.Start(ThreadCore.Root); // Launch BigMachine to run machines and change the parent of the BigMachine thread to the application thread.

         var testMachine = bigMachine.FirstMachine.GetOrCreate(42); // Machine is created via an interface class and the identifier, not the machine class itself. testMachine.TryGetState(out var state); // Get the current state.
 You can operate machines using the interface class.